NorwegianVeterinaryInstitute/BioinfTraining/data_pre_processing.md

 --------
 ## Trimmomatic - adapter trimming and removing

-We wll use [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic) to trim and remove adapter and low quality reads.
+We wll use [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic) to trim/remove adapter and low quality reads.
 This tool is NOT available via _module load_ in abel but available at _/work/projects/nn9305k/bin/_.
 Make sure you know where the adapter sequences are available.

 --------